tomaj/nette-api/README.md

 ## ApiLink Macro

 First you have to register macro.
-In *config.neon* just add this lines:
+In *config.neon* just add these lines:

 ``` yaml
 latte: